Every NBA Team's Biggest Flaw as Training Camps Open

 Kindly holster the "How could the Kings not add more wings?" dismay for this exercise.
 Their shoddy offseason approach is well-established.
 The truth is, they could have evaded some criticism while making the same moves, right down to pointlessly paying the 30-year-old Nemanja Bjelica, had they remotely tried to deconstruct their big man pileup.

-Instead, the Kings added Marvin Bagley III and the healthy Harry Giles III to a 4-5 carousel that already included Willie Cauley-Stein, Kosta Koufos, Skal Labissiere and Zach Randolph.
+Instead, the Kings added Marvin Bagley III and a healthy Harry Giles III to a 4-5 carousel that already included Willie Cauley-Stein, Kosta Koufos, Skal Labissiere and Zach Randolph.
 Signing Bjelica only exacerbated the logjam.

-Ditching some of the surplus would have at least invited more undersized lineups—perhaps some three-swingman combos with Bogdan Bogdanovic, Buddy Hield and Justin Jackson.
+Ditching some of the surplus would have at least opened the door more undersized lineups—perhaps some three-swingman combos with Bogdan Bogdanovic, Buddy Hield and Justin Jackson.
 Good luck finding time for that creativity now with a jillion and one bigs in tow.

 Sure, the Kings could just ignore many of the older heads and conduct more spread offense-friendly experiments.
-But good luck trusting them to do that.
+Good luck trusting them to do that, either.
 Bjelica's arrival suggests they're still prepared, on some level, to work in players who don't jibe with their timeline.

 Smells Like a Downfall